woravich-k/Clip-to-Hemisphere-QGIS3/README.md

 This script has been tested on QGIS 3.4 only, however; this would probably work with QGIS 3.X

 ## Installation
-At the processing toolbox panel, click on the Sciprt button --> Add Script to Toolbox....
+At the processing toolbox panel, click on the Script button --> Add Script to Toolbox....
 Then browse to the ClipToHemisphereAlgorithm.py and add the script.

 ## Usage
 1. select your vector layer as your 'Input'.